JustinTArthur/serverwamp/docs/getting_started.rst

 Asynchronous Function Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-serverwamp makes heavy use of async functions to allow code to run concurrently while other code is waiting for something like a timer or a network response.
+serverwamp uses asynchronous functions so code can run while other code is waiting for something like a timer or a network response.

-In Python, asynchronous functions are run using libraries that can start, pause, and resume code using operating system mechanics.
+In Python, async functions are run using libraries that start, pause, and resume code based on operating system mechanics.
 There are a few of these libraries available.
 By default, serverwamp uses *asyncio* from the Python standard library set; however, an alternative asynchronous handling library can be used to take advantage of different connection adapters or asynchronous handling features in custom application code.
 It is completely up to the serverwamp integrator.

 Asynchronous handling support other than the default must be specified when the app is created: